Prepare for a variety of careers in a field you’re passionate about.

-This specialization meets the growing demand for professional certified coaches in corporations, health and wellness, general business, government agencies, educational institutions, and other types of businesses.*
+Prepare to meet the growing demand for professional certified coaches in corporations, health and wellness, general business, government agencies, educational institutions, and other types of businesses.1

-You can complete this program entirely online or choose to include face-to-face skill building experiences during am in-person residency.
+You can complete this program entirely online or choose to include face-to-face skill-building experiences during an in-person residency.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 To complete a doctoral dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.

 This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 844-675-1725.

 |Course Code||IPSY 8004||Course||Foundations of Graduate Study in Psychology||Credits||(3 cr.)|

 |Course Code||IPSY 8252||Course||Themes and Theories of I/O Psychology||Credits||(5 cr.)|